 Academic Career and Research Areas

-After completing his undergraduate and doctoral studies (2000) at LMU Munich, Professor Eyer took up a position at TUM where he worked with Professor M. Classen in the field of gastroenterology and as of 2001 with Professor T. Zilker in the field of clinical toxicology.
-In 2007 he acquired his German medical board certification in internal medicine.
-He acquired an additional certification in internal intensive care medicine in 2009 and in addiction medicine in 2010.
-Professor Eyer obtained his postdoctoral teaching qualification (habilitation) in 2010 and became senior physician in the Department of Toxicology.
-His clinical specialities are critical care toxicology and addiction medicine.
-He was appointed professor in 2012.
+After completing his undergraduate and doctoral studies (2000) at LMU Munich, Professor Eyer took up a position at TUM’s university hospital Klinikum rechts der Isar.
+From 2001, he served as assistant physician in the field of clinical toxicology.
+Professor Eyer acquired his German medical board certification in internal medicine in 2007, with additional certification in internal intensive care medicine (2009) and addiction medicine (2010).
+Having obtained his postdoctoral teaching qualification (habilitation) in 2010, Professor Eyer became senior physician in the Department of Clinical Toxicology.
+His clinical specialties are critical care toxicology and addiction medicine.
+He was appointed to a professorship at TUM in 2012.

 Key Publications (all publications)